-The Aran Islands can be visited on a day trip or tour from Galway but for those seeking a peaceful retreat, I recommend a longer stay on a 2 Weeks in Ireland itinerary.
+The Aran Islands can be visited on a day trip or tour from Galway but for those seeking a peaceful retreat, I recommend a longer stay.

-There’s not much to see & do in Cork but most travellers include it on a 2 Weeks in Ireland itinerary for the Blarney Stone.
+There’s not much to see & do in Cork but most travellers visit for the Blarney Stone.

 If you have any germ phobias, put it out of your mind for a few seconds while you lean back on the top of Blarney Castle & pucker up for the age-old gift of eloquence.

-Get your cameras ready too so you don’t miss the shot like my friend did of me!
+Get your camera ready too so you don’t miss the shot like my friend did of me!
 It’s a long line to rejoin for another chance!